Airline passengers can change tickets and correct errors within 24 hours of purchase

 Make sure the destination is correct.

-Get refunds in cash when airlines cancel your flightMany passengers make mistakes by booking to the wrong city airport.
+Many passengers make mistakes by booking to the wrong city airport.
 This might happen in Chicago, where flights take off and land at either Midway or O’Hare.
 In New York, there are not only JFK, LaGuardia, and Newark; also, think about adding MacArthur and White Plains to the mix.
 And in the DC area, choices are Reagan National Airport, Baltimore Washington Airport, or Dulles.
 Making a mistake in airports can mean major hassles with connecting flights.
 These issues may be impossible to rectify.
 The 24-hour rule allows a no-charge correction.

 Make sure the name is correct and spelled correctly.

-This is perhaps the most frequent mistake made by passengers that require the 24-hour rule.
+This is perhaps the most frequent mistake made by passengers that requires the 24-hour rule.
 Today, with TSA screening against terrorist watch lists and security checkpoints, an improperly spelled name can become a problem.

 TRAVEL HEALTH: How to avoid passing out inflight at 35,000 feet